ipfabric/docs/docs/IP_Fabric_GUI/tips/vague_messages.md

 !!! info

-    The console may look differently in your browser, but the functionality and tabs should be the same.
+    The console may look different in your browser, but the functionality and tabs should be the same.
 This example is from Mozilla Firefox.

 Go to the `Network` tab and repeat the action which raised the error message,